-The passage of legislation calling for Rural Free Delivery also had a impact on rural development.
+The passage of legislation calling for Rural Free Delivery also had an impact on rural development.
 In combination with the "good roads" movement, the rural communities had the right ingredients for growth.

-As communities grew, the demand for commercial goods and services caused entrepreneurs to fill those needs.
+As communities grew, the demand for commercial goods and services pressed entrepreneurs to fill those needs.
 The fullest expression of the rural commercial building often combined a post office, a multi-product store, which also sold feed and grain and later gasoline.

-In Clark County these stores were commonly constructed adjacent to a railroad, such as those at Sara, Brush Prairie and Heisson, the orientation toward the railroad is evident.
+In Clark County these stores were commonly constructed adjacent to a railroad, such as those at Sara, Brush Prairie and Heisson, and oriented toward the railroad tracks.